 Michigan is surrounded by four of the Great Lakes and has the longest shoreline in the continental United States.
 The state's name is taken from the Indian word “Michigama,” meaning great or large lake.
 It is the only state made up of two peninsulas, the lower "Mitten" and the Upper Peninsula, or U.P.
-Michigan covers 56,804 square miles, with a 2012 estimated population of 9,883,360 people – 1,806,475 living in rural Michigan (USDA-ERS).
+Michigan covers 56,804 square miles, with a 2014 estimated population of 9,909,877 people – 1,803,073 living in rural Michigan (USDA-ERS).
 Lansing, the capital, is located in the middle of Michigan's Lower Peninsula.
 The state’s largest cities are Detroit, Grand Rapids and Warren.
-According to the U.S. Census Bureau, 80.1% of the state’s population is white, 14.3% is African-American/Black, 2.6% is Asian, and 4.6% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 80.1% of the state’s population is white, 14.3% is African-American/Black, 2.7% is Asian, and 4.7% is of Hispanic/Latino origin (2013).

-There are 153 hospitals in Michigan (Kaiser, 2011).
-The state has 36 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 172 Rural Health Clinics in Michigan (Kaiser, 2012), and 29 Federally Qualified Health Centers provide services at 158 sites in the state (Kaiser, 2011).
+There are 151 hospitals in Michigan (Kaiser, 2013).
+The state has 36 hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 181 Rural Health Clinics in Michigan (CMS, 2015), and 33 Federally Qualified Health Centers provide services at 201 sites in the state (NACHC, 2013).

 There are more organizations related to Michigan in the organizations section.